Does it cost more to order groceries on Deliveroo, Just Eat and Uber Eats?

 Charges and extra fees

-On Deliveroo most of the supermarkets say it’s free delivery, but on Uber Eats all added a fee of around £2.
+On Deliveroo, most of the supermarkets say it’s free delivery, but on Uber Eats all added a fee of around £2.
 Some charged a different rate depending on how close you were to the supermarket, others charged a flat fee.
+Just Eat charges £1.29 to £3.29 for delivery.

-There’s also a minimum order cost, though that is usually around £15 – less than if you went direct via a supermarket’s own webpage.
-If you don’t meet this threshold you’ll be charged an additional fee, often around £3.
+There’s also a minimum order of around £15 with Uber Eats and Deliveroo, although Just Eat doesn’t seem to have one.
+If you don’t meet this threshold, you’ll be charged an additional fee, often around £3.

-You’ll also find most add an extra service charge.
-For Uber Eats it’s 10% of the order.
-On Deliveroo it was generally 5%, though with a minimum of 49p and cap of £2
+You’ll also find that most add an extra service charge.
+For Uber Eats, it’s 10% of the order.
+On Deliveroo it was generally 5%, with a minimum of 49p and cap of £2.
+And Just Eat charges a service fee of 99p to £2.99.

-It’s possible to request a specific time slot or just as for it as soon as possible.
-You’ll get an indication of when the delivery will be made and you can track progress.
-In my experience of using both for takeaways there’s always a good chance it’ll be late!
+It’s possible to request a specific time slot or just ask for it as soon as possible.
+You’ll get an indication of when the delivery will be made, and you can track progress.
+In my experience of using both for takeaways, there’s always a good chance it’ll be late!
 You might be charged more for this or a priority order.

 Our podcast